 Abdul Hakim Kashmiri goes on to write “Until now we have discussed the rivers only.
 Apart from this, the treasure that we have in the shape of minerals underneath our soil is more than the wealth of any developed country in Europe or the Middle East.
 According to AJK’s department for mineral resources, alone district, Neelum has the reserves of rubies worth 250 billion dollars.”
 Both Abdul Hakim Kashmiri and G.M.
 Mir have quoted a report on Daily Jang from 1997 and said, “In 1997, an Australian’s firm had surveyed the areas of Hunza and Gojal.
 Daily Jang from Lahore published a report on their findings on 23 December 1997 according to which there are gold reserves at 50 different spots in Hunza and Gojal.
 The total cost of these reserves is estimated to be 50,000 billion dollars.”
 Genius Abdul Hakim Kashmiri further writes “la mehdood pathar ki sanat kayi hazar saal tak hamara budget pura kar skti hai”.
 (This gemstone industry can run our budget for thousands of years.)
 Similarly, Saeed Asad writes, “Nature has blessed the mountains of Kashmir region with unlimited treasure of gemstones.
 Ninety percent of Pakistan’s gemstone production comes from the mountains of Gilgit-Baltistan… Pakistan is earning hundreds of billions of dollars (kharbu dollar) from the minerals in Gilgit Baltistan…[but] not a single rupee is being spent on the development of this region.”

 Now how much is a one kharab dollar exactly?
 It is equal to 100 billion dollars which is more than twice the annual budget of Pakistan (45 billion dollars)!
 The question is how on earth does Pakistan earn more than twice its annual budget by selling gemstones extracted from Gilgit Baltistan?
 Do they care to use common sense while making such tall claims?
 The other two learned writers have claimed that Hunza and Gojal have gold reserves worth 50 trillion dollars (500 kharab dollar).
-This figure is more than twice the total GDP of the USA (21.5 billion dollars).
+This figure is more than twice the total GDP of the USA (21.5 trillion dollars).
 Little did the learned authors bother to search on this matter that the largest gold reserves discovered so far are in Australia and their total cost is around 0.5 trillion dollars.
 These are one hundred times less than the gold reserves in Gilgit Baltistan as per these learned writers!

 Looking at the share of Mining and Quarrying in the GDP of Pakistan, it is found that it was 250 billion rupees (that is 3.1% of total GDP) in 2005-6.